CrucialGier/pig-dice/readme.md

     Example Input: User clicks "hold"
     Example Output: total = 0 Score = 9 "Ready Player Two"

+5.1 App will take user input for names, and display a tally of player's scores.

+5.2 When a player's score reaches 100 they win the round.
+    Example Input: User clicks "hold", score is >= 100 Example Output: "You Win!!"

 6. Player can see a rolling dice when the user clicks "Roll".

 7. Dice will display the randomly generated number.